chiptunecafe/rawrscope/README.md

 ### From CI

-View the CI runs [here](https://github.com/chiptunecafe/rawrscope/actions) (**must be logged into GitHub to view**), select the latest successful run, and download the appropriate ZIP file from the "Artifacts" tab in the top right.
+View the CI runs [here](https://github.com/chiptunecafe/rawrscope/actions), select the latest successful run, and download the appropriate ZIP file from the "Artifacts" tab in the top right.
 Then, just extract the archive.

 ### From source